deciduously/pandas-primer/README.md

 # Ben's Pandas Primer

 Hi Skip!
-I do this best in medium-form bloggy-type tutorial form, [it turns out](https://dev.to/deciduously).
+I do this best in medium-length bloggy-type tutorial form, [it turns out](https://dev.to/deciduously).
 Bear with me.

 So, without a clear idea of the shape of your dataset, it's tough to put together a "template" you can just copy/paste.
 When you said "excel database" are you you talking some super fancy shit with forms and whatnot?
 Or just a bunch of sheets?
 Either way this library will help you out but the complexity involved will naturally differ.